alexandru/scala-best-practices/4-concurrency-parallelism.md

 the backend app, this can lead to non-deterministic dead-locks.
 It's a bug waiting to happen in production.

-Here's a simplified example demonstrating the issue for didactical purposes:
+Here's a simplified example demonstrating the issue for didactic purposes:

 ```scala
 implicit val ec = ExecutionContext